 Low blood sugar (hypoglycemia)

-Signs and symptoms of blood sugar level may include:
+Signs and symptoms of a low blood sugar level may include:

 - Shakiness or nervousness